joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7120457/2026/03/15/lindsey-vonn-olympics-injury-retirement/

 **Oscars Photos: All the Looks From the 2026 Red Carpet**\
-`See what nominees and guests for the 98th Academy Awards wore to arrive to the ceremony.`\
+`See what nominees and guests for the 98th Academy Awards — including Jessie Buckley, Odessa A’zion and Renate Reinsve — wore to arrive to the ceremony.`\
 https://nytimes.com/2026/03/15/style/oscars-2026-red-carpet-photos.html

 **The Iran War’s Global Reach**\